xumingthepoet/com.unity.ide.trae/README.md

 # How to install

-## Recommended Method: Local Installation(add package from git url not working and I do not know why)
+## add package from git url not working and I do not know why
+## Recommended Method: Local Installation
 1. Download this package:
    - Download ZIP from GitHub or
    - Clone repository: `git clone https://github.com/xumingthepoet/com.unity.ide.trae.git`